tejuscs/adb-aws-dev/provisioning-adb/create-adb.md

     ![This image shows the result of performing the above step.](./images/clone.png " ")

-- Select the Clone Type: Full Clone or Metadeta Clone; and the Clone source: Database instance or backup.
+- Select the Clone Type: Full Clone or Metadata Clone; and the Clone source: Database instance or backup.

     ![This image shows the result of performing the above step.](./images/clone1.png " ")